Reduvius personatus: Behavior

-Effects on Humans
+Effects on humans

-Masked hunters deliver a bite comparable to a bee's sting when handled or trapped.
-The bite can cause swelling that lasts for about a week.
+Masked hunters deliver a sting comparable to a bee's sting when handled or trapped.
+The sting can cause swelling that lasts for about a week.
 Because they feed on a wide variety of arthropods, they sometimes are found in homes with bed bug infestations.
 They can generally be controlled by dealing with the bed bug infestation.